chimera-linux/chimera-linux.github.io/index.md

 * Software is in general enabled for `elogind` by default and SUID bits are frowned upon.

-The "There should be one obvious way to do it" motto is always considered and emphasis is put on the system being simple and easy to grok.
-However, user choice is also important.
-We are explicitly not a minimalist or "suckless" distro, eschewing any kind of software fundamentalism.
+The system follows the rule of "there should be one obvious way to do it".
+That does not mean pointlessly restricting user choice, but there should be well supported defaults for most things, and the system should be easy to grok and not take roundabout technical choices.

+Chimera is explicitly not a minimalist or "suckless" system, and likewise rejects all sorts of reactionary tendencies or pointless traditionalism.
+It's not a goal to work like something else or hold onto something for the sake of it; it should be its own system and have its own ways, when necessary.

 ### Easy bootstrapping and building

-The source packages system was written from scratch in Python.
-Likewise, the source package templates themselves are Python scripts.
-The goal here is to make the build system fast (unlike shell-based solutions that are very common) and introspectable.
+All the source packaging is made from scratch, and uses a custom build system written in Python.
+The source package templates are also simply Python scripts.
+The collection is designed to be fast and strict by default, to prevent technical debt and enable introspection.
+Best practices are strictly enforced through a combination of a sandbox and well designed API.

-It strictly follows the idea that good things should be easy and concise, while bad things should be verbose and obvious.

 All builds are containerized using Linux namespaces (thanks to Bubblewrap).
 This includes things such as the build having no network access after all